 b.
-The processing service station will verify Soldier's assignment eligibility (for example, medical readiness code, profile, PHA, PDHA, PDHRA, and dental) prior to publishing orders.
+The processing service station will verify Soldier's assignment eligibility (for example, medical readiness classification rationale, profile, Periodic Health Assessment, Post Deployment Health Assessment, Post Deployment Health Reassessment, and dental) prior to publishing orders.
 If the Soldier is not eligible for reassignment, PROC CS will notify the commander, as required, to assist the Soldier in correcting deficiencies.
 Orders will not be published until assignment eligibility requirements are met.
 If the Soldier remains ineligible, PROC CS will notify HRC to determine disposition.
+The Post Deployment Health Assessment and Post Deployment Reassessment forms are completed online at https://rc.mods.army.mil.
+You will receive instructions and gain access to the appropriate system at the time of assessment.